 The distribution and durations introduced in the present section are determined by the use of the pre-processed sea ice observation data from Section 5.1.
 The sheet ice thicknesses from the thermal ice growth model summarised in Section 6.2 are also included as a reference to the severity of the winter.
 In addition, the ice thicknesses of the thermal ice growth model are used to justify the ice thickness bins used in the present section.
-Since it was concluded that the ice is mobile 100% of the time and not broken up or rafted, the durations found in this section are total duration which shall be used for design directly without reducing them.
+Since it was concluded that the ice is mobile 100% of the time and not broken up or rafted, the durations found in this section are total duration which shall be used for design directly without further reduction.

 The preprocessing of the days in the 'S'-category was performed in Section 5.1.4 where the number of days in each subcategory for all winters was populated using the paired winter method and average station approach.
-It can be noted that subcategories 5 and 6 are not included since no sheet ice thicknesses from the thermal ice growth model shown in Section 6 were found larger than 50 cm.
+It can be noted that subcategories 5 and 6 are not included since just a single sheet ice thicknesses from the thermal ice growth model shown in Section 6 was found above 50 cm (51 cm).
 This means that it is unlikely that any potential recordings of days in these subcategories are thermally grown ice but rather ridged or rafted ice.
 In addition, subcategory 2 is not included either since it is not considered as competent ice according to Table 5-4.

-In Table 5-7, some of the ice winters before 1983 have more days in the 'S'-subcategories than the number of days with competent ice.
-This is a result of the winter paring method so the winters with too many days are artificial.
+In Table 5-7, the ice winters of 1981/1982 and 1985/1986 have more days in the 'S'-subcategories than the number of days with competent ice.
+For winters before 1983, this is a result of the winter paring method so the winters with too many days are artificial.
+For winters after 1983, this is a result of the minimum envelope method, outlined in Section 5.1.3, where all criteria of the 'A', 'S', and 'T' categories must be fulfilled before competent ice is present.
 To overcome this problem, the number of days in each subcategory is reduced such that the sum of the days across all subcategories is equal to the number of days with competent ice.